 Let your true intentions and wants be known.
 Be clear about them.
 And stay unattached to whatever answer comes back.
-And most importantly, always be willing to walk away from your ex if they can’t give you what you want.
+But, most importantly, always be willing to walk away if your ex can’t give you what you want.

-Paradoxically, it’s this boldness that causes you to build self-esteem and become more confident and more attractive.
-It’s this boldness that bestows you with the best chance of forming a healthy and lasting relationship with someone — with anyone.
+Paradoxically, it’s this boldness that causes you to build self-esteem, become more confident and attractive, and bestows you with the best chance of forming a healthy and lasting relationship with someone — with anyone.

-This article is based on a popular module in my Radical Re-Attraction Course.
+This article is based on a popular lesson in my Radical Re-Attraction Course.
 If you enjoy reading it, consider purchasing the course.

 4 Reasons Why Going Back To Your Ex Is A Terrible Idea